nwhetsell/csound-api/README.md

 To install Boost, you can download and run an installer of a prebuilt binary from https://sourceforge.net/projects/boost/files/boost-binaries/.

-To install Csound, you can download and run an installer from https://sourceforge.net/projects/csound/files/csound6/.
+To install Csound, you can download and run an installer from https://github.com/csound/csound/releases (scroll until you find the Downloads section).

 You must also create a csound64.lib file after you install Csound.
 To do this, download pexports (which is part of [MinGW](http://mingw.org)) from https://sourceforge.net/projects/mingw/files/MinGW/Extension/pexports/.
 The name of the file you download should end with *bin.tar.xz*.
 You can unpack pexports.exe from the tar.xz file with [7‑Zip](http://7-zip.org).
 Put pexports.exe in C:\\Program Files\\Csound6_x64\\bin, open a Command Prompt in that folder, and run